tiprankstipranks

 The impact of currency fluctuation or devaluation in the international markets in which we operate may negatively affect our results of operations.

 We have significant operations outside the U.S., the results of which are reported in the local currency and then translated into U.S. dollars at applicable exchange rates for inclusion in our consolidated financial statements.
 The exchange rates between these currencies and the U.S. dollar have fluctuated and will continue to do so in the future, with the fluctuations being particularly pronounced in certain emerging markets.
 Changes in exchange rates between these local currencies and the U.S. dollar will affect the recorded levels of sales, profitability, assets and/or liabilities.
-Along with other macroeconomic uncertainty we are experiencing such as a highly inflationary global environment and supply chain disruptions discussed elsewhere in these risk factors, we have experienced and continue to expect volatility in global foreign currency exchange rates.
-Changes to interest rate policy as managed by the Federal Reserve Bank to counter inflationary trends may further impact such exchange rates.
+Along with other macroeconomic uncertainty, we have experienced and continue to expect volatility in global foreign currency exchange rates.
+Changes to interest rate policy as managed by the Federal Reserve Bank or other central banks and potential changes in trade policy may further impact such exchange rates.
 Further volatility or unfavorable movements in currency exchange rates may adversely impact our financial condition, cash flows or liquidity.
 Although we employ a variety of techniques to mitigate the impact of exchange rate fluctuations, including sourcing strategies and a limited number of foreign currency hedging activities, we cannot guarantee that such hedging and risk management strategies will be effective, and our results of operations could be adversely affected.

 Ability to Sell